brotherhoodMonk/gyan/rct.md

 this.setState({attribute: "new-value"});
 ===
 HOC-
+Higher order component

+1. A higher-order component in React is a pattern used to share common functionality between components without repeating code.
+2. A higher-order component is actually not a component though, it is a function.
+3. A HOC function takes a component as an argument and returns a component.
+It transforms a component into another component and adds additional data or functionality.

 1. a higher-order component is a function that takes a component and returns a new component.
 2. it is an advanced technique in React for reusing component logic.
 3. Note that a HOC doesn’t modify the input component, nor does it use inheritance to copy its behavior.